Composer: Julián Mª Morejón Carmona

-This application allows you to recognize objects in the environment thanks to the use of the device's camera, in a way that will help the user to significantly improve their quality of life and to cope with them.
+This application allows you to recognize the objects in the environment thanks to the use of the device's camera, in a way that will help the user to significantly improve their quality of life and to cope with them.

 Next, we analyze how the application interacts with the user and the user with it.
 We will start by analyzing the interface.

-When it opens, a window will be displayed with the content that the camera is capturing at that moment and at the bottom we will have a series of options to choose from to scan the environment we want.
+When it opens, a window will be displayed with the content that the camera is capturing at that moment and at the bottom we will have a series of options to choose from to scan the environment that we want.

 In total, we have 5 possible options or modes, which would be: